tshepang/blog/content/Iron Man 3 (2013).md

 Avengers].
 The remote-driven one in this third one is also a nice touch, but when it gets to the point of its individual parts flying themselves, I get to wish the filmmakers put a reasonable limit to the fantasy.
-Also, what\'s with the boy genius thing?
-What\'s the chances of accidentally meeting such?
+Also, what's with the boy genius thing?
+What's the chances of accidentally meeting such?
 Are the writers so untalented?

 It was still a fun movie, but it makes me miss the freshness of the